pdidev/pdi/docs/Specification_tree_ref.md

 |`"subsize"` (*optional, deprecated*)|a \ref intexpr_or_seq_node|
 |`"start"` (*optional, deprecated*)|a \ref intexpr_or_seq_node|

-A \ref array_type_node represents a potentially multi-dimensional array where:
+A *array_type_node* represents a potentially multi-dimensional array where:
 * the value associated to the `size` key represents the size of the array in each dimension (C order),
 * the value associated to the `subtype` key represents the type of the elements